Skip to Content

 Kalamies is a gorgeous seaside restaurant in Cyprus with delicious seafood

 With the rushing sounds of the Mediterranean, the cool salty breeze, and the fresh, delicious seafood, it can only be a night at Kalamies.
 It has sat by the beach in Pernera since 1976, having been set up as a family business, and it’s still going strong.
-Their fish meze is our favorite of all tavernas we’ve tried in Cyprus.
-Most fish meze focus on fried kalamari.
+Their fish meze is our favorite of all the tavernas we’ve tried in Cyprus.
+Most fish meze focuses on fried calamari.
 Here, there is far more variety of dishes included, some that we’ve never tried before.
 100% recommended!

 Agios Epiktitos Taverna in Limassol